hole-orig/PSDPlugin/Readme.txt

+It is the following distribution has been modified (as suggested by the development environment) so that no errors occur when recompiling it in the .Net7 environment.

-﻿Photoshop PSD FileType Plugin for Paint.NET
+Photoshop PSD FileType Plugin for Paint.NET

 Description